MicrosoftDocs/cpp-docs/docs/mfc/reference/cdatetimectrl-class.md

 ### Parameters

-*timeNew*<br/>
+*`timeNew`*\
-A reference to a [COleDateTime](../../atl-mfc-shared/reference/coledatetime-class.md) object containing the to which the control will be set.
+A reference to a [`COleDateTime`](../../atl-mfc-shared/reference/coledatetime-class.md) object containing the to which the control will be set.

-*pTimeNew*<br/>
+*`pTimeNew`*\
-In the second version above, a pointer to a [CTime](../../atl-mfc-shared/reference/ctime-class.md) object containing the time to which the control will be set.
-In the third version above, a pointer to a [SYSTEMTIME](/windows/win32/api/minwinbase/ns-minwinbase-systemtime) structure containing the time to which the control will be set.
+In the second version above, a pointer to a [`CTime`](../../atl-mfc-shared/reference/ctime-class.md) object containing the time to which the control will be set.
+In the third version above, a pointer to a [`SYSTEMTIME`](/windows/win32/api/minwinbase/ns-minwinbase-systemtime) structure containing the time to which the control will be set.

 ### Return Value